Cream cheese lemon coconut cake is a versatile recipe that can be made any time of the year.

 Cream Cheese Lemon Coconut Cake is a recipe that I have owned for many years.
 I make it for parties, potlucks, special occasions or just for Sunday afternoon dinners.

 However, this has always been one of a New Year’s Eve favorite.
-My friends and family always ask me to make it for this special occasion.
+My friends and family always ask me to bake it for this special occasion.

-Sometimes, if I cannot find farmer cheese or ricotta, I use cream cheese or even mascarpone, for a more delicate texture.
+Sometimes, if I cannot find cream cheese I use mascarpone, for a more delicate texture.

-The cake was decorated with fresh berries, few fondant flowers and homemade Raffaello coconut almond confections.
+The cake was decorated with fresh berries, a few sugar paste flowers and homemade Raffaello coconut almond confections